Wanilyatasnim/CMT322_ver2/PROJECT_STRUCTURE.md

 1. User selects images in frontend
 2. FormData created with images
 3. POST to `/api/listings` with multipart/form-data
-4. Multer middleware saves files to `uploads/` directory
+4. Multer middleware saves files to `uploads/` (or uploads to Cloudinary if env vars exist)
-5. Filenames stored in database
+5. File URLs are saved in the JSON data store
-6. Frontend displays images via `/uploads/` static route
+6. Frontend displays images via `/uploads/` static route or Cloudinary links

 ## Security Features